-- a. develop a written feed program for each stage of production in consultation with a nutritionist or veterinarian - b. offer solid feeds that increase chewing activity and/or the time it takes to consume the ration, including for milk-fed veal cattle (see Appendix E).
+- a. develop a written feed program for each stage of production in consultation with a nutritionist or veterinarian - b. when appropriate (based on consultation with a nutritionist or veterinarian), offer solid feeds to calves from 2 weeks of age - c. offer solid feeds that increase chewing activity and/or the time it takes to consume the ration, including for milk-fed veal cattle (see Appendix E).